-4. Representations and Warranties.
+16. Representations and Warranties.
 Borrowers hereby represent and warrant to Lenders, as to themselves and their Subsidiaries, as follows:

 (a) Representations.
-As of the First Amendment Effective Date and after giving effect thereto, the Borrowers represent and warrant as follows: (i) the representations and warranties set forth in Article VI of the Credit Agreement are true and correct in all material respects, except for any representation or warranty made as of an earlier date, which representation and warranty shall remain true and correct as of such earlier date; (ii) there is no Event of Default or Default under the Credit Agreement, as amended hereby, which has not been cured or waived; and (iii) no Borrower is aware of any Material Adverse Effect.
+As of the Second Amendment Effective Date and after giving effect thereto, the Borrowers represent and warrant as follows: (i) the representations and warranties set forth in Article VI of the Credit Agreement are true and correct in all material respects, except for any representation or warranty made as of an earlier date, which representation and warranty shall remain true and correct as of such earlier date; and (ii) no Event of Default or Default under the Credit Agreement, as amended hereby, has occurred and is continuing.

 (b) Power and Authority.
-Each Borrower has the power and authority under the laws of its jurisdiction of formation and under its respective formation documents to enter into and perform this First Amendment and the other documents and agreements required hereunder (collectively, the "First Amendment Documents"); all necessary actions (corporate or otherwise) for the execution and performance by each Borrower of the Amendment Documents have been taken; and each of the First Amendment Documents and the Credit Agreement, as amended, constitute the valid and binding obligations of Borrowers, enforceable in accordance with its respective terms.
+Each Borrower has the power and authority under the laws of its jurisdiction of formation and under its respective formation documents to enter into and perform this Second Amendment and the other Second Amendment Documents to which Borrower is a party; all necessary actions (corporate or otherwise) for the execution and performance by each Borrower of the Amendment Documents have been taken; and each of the Second Amendment Documents and the Credit Agreement, as amended, constitute the valid and binding obligations of Borrowers, enforceable in accordance with its respective terms.